 Gas Fire & Explosions

 The group keeps a repository of information on various products, including defective appliances and equipment, water heaters, furnaces, valves, as well as the applicable codes, standards and regulations, which are frequently violated.
-Testimony of employees of gas companies, manufacturers of products and their expert witnesses are also kept in the repository.
+Testimony of gas company employees, manufacturers of products, and their expert witnesses are also kept in the repository.

 AAJ Winter and Annual conventions and seminars.